-To support community building neighbourhood parks are the focus of park provision.
-Neighbourhood parks are the primary multifunctional gathering space and hub of activity.
+To support community building, neighbourhood parks are the focus of park provision.
+Neighbourhood parks are the primary multifunctional gathering space and hub of activity in a community.
 They are large enough in scale to provide multifunctionality and a variety of amenities.
-Due to their size they may also be appropriate locations to incorporate green stormwater infrastructure if it does not negatively impact the primary function of the park.